The Optimist’s Guide to Airlines, Crypto Mining and Gold

 Time to Buy the Gold Dip?

-This week our office was visited by the legendary economist Nancy Lazar, co-founder of Cornerstone Macro, who commented that the growing mountain of global debt, not to mention the proliferation of low to negative-yielding debt, makes the yellow metal very attractive right now.
+Last week our office was visited by the legendary economist Nancy Lazar, co-founder of Cornerstone Macro, who commented that the growing mountain of global debt, not to mention the proliferation of low to negative-yielding debt, makes the yellow metal very attractive right now.

 I agree.
 During my interview with Kitco News’ Daniela Cambone, I reiterated my call for $10,000 gold.
 Some critics believe only a major event, such as a war or famine, would be enough to push the metal up that high, but really all it takes is monetary and fiscal mismanagement.
 That’s exactly what we’re seeing right now in Europe, where growth is slowing because of business-killing regulations.
 But instead of getting rid of these rules, interest rates have been allowed to dip below zero.
 In Denmark, banks are actually paying borrowers to take out a mortgage, which is contributing to what Nancy sees as a European housing bubble.